Business Purchase Loans: Learn How Acquisition Finance Works

 In this guide we explain how to use a business loan to buy a business and the different business purchase loans that you can access as an Australian SME today.

 Requirements to Apply for a Business Purchase Loan

-Requirements vary from lender to lender but to get the finance to buy a business, applicants are likely to require:
+The exact lending criteria will always differ from lender-to-lender but to get the finance to buy a business, applicants are likely to require:

 - A registered ABN

 - Business is GST registered